szepeviktor/how-to-operate/README.md

 ### Tech debt

-- that 5% of resources
+- that 5% of resources meaning 1 day per month paying back technical debt
 - invest in error-free future

 ### 📢 "The defendant says"